peteroupc/peteroupc.github.io/randomnotes.md

 Assuming that we only have&mdash;

-- a list of integer weights (that need not sum to 1), and
+- a list of non-negative integer weights (that need not sum to 1), and
 - a "biased coin" which returns true with _unknown_ probability of heads and false otherwise,

 then the solution involves turning a biased coin to a fair coin, and then turning the fair coin into a loaded die.